AIVARS LEIMANIS is the Artistic Director of the Latvian National Ballet Company since 1993.

-He has staged dances for opera Aida (productions in Riga and Slovenia) and opera Rose and Blood, as well as ballet miniatures (Award as the Best Choreographer in Budapest '98).
-Staged La Corsaire (2016) in Slovenia, Lake of a Hundred Swans (2013) in Tallinn (co-production of Latvian and Estonian ballet), ballet Giselle (2008) in Croatia.
+Aivars Leimanis has staged dances for opera Aida (productions in Riga and Slovenia) and opera Rose and Blood, as well as ballet miniatures (Award as the Best Choreographer in Budapest '98).
+Staged La Corsaire (2016) in Slovenia, Lake of a Hundred Swans (2013) in Tallinn (co-production of Latvian and Estonian ballet), ballet Giselle (2008), La Corsaire (2018) and Coppelia (2019) in Croatia.

 From 1999 until 2005 he combined the work in Latvian National Ballet with the position of the Board Member of the Riga City Council.
 From 1999 until 2001 he was a Chairman of the Committee of Culture, Art and Religion at the Riga City Council.

-He is the Chairman of the Jury at the International Baltic ballet Competition, Member of Jury in ballet competitions in Korea, Russia and Sweden.
+He is the Chairman of the Jury at the International Baltic ballet Competition, Member of Jury in ballet competitions in Korea, Russia, Sweden, and USA.